NickAzureDevops/100daysofcloud/README.md

 ## Nick's Cloud Journey

-My name is Nicholas Chang, and over 3 years expeirnece  working in IT industry working as a support engineer.
+My name is Nicholas Chang and I am a experience support engineer interesting in all things Azure and Devops.

 At the end of this challenge, I'd like to: